Email Signatures: 6 Tips on How to Add an Effective Logo Design

 That means significantly more than half of your audience is on the smartphone.
 In short, your logo must be mobile-optimised.

-Remember that not everyone will see the logo on the same screen with the same size that you had viewed while designing it.
+Remember that not everyone will see the logo on the same screen size you had viewed while designing it.
 Screen sizes ought to be different for different consumers.

-The sooner you plan to deal with it, the better will be the results of your campaign.
+The sooner you plan to deal with it, the better your campaign results will be.

-Another factor worth taking into consideration is that mobile screens are substantially smaller than desktop screens.
+Another factor worth considering is that mobile screens are substantially smaller than desktop screens.
 Therefore, make sure your information and pictures remain legible when scaled down.

 If your brand logo has become a pain in the neck, consider replacing it with a simpler version or a scalable logo signature.
 Also, make sure your links can be tapped clean.

-In other words, make sure your links are not too small or too close together so that a tap to open Instagram opens Facebook instead.
+In other words, ensure your links are not too small or too close together so that a tap to open Instagram opens Facebook instead.

 Also, when someone answers or forwards a message, see how your email signature appears in plain text format.